-Three types of requirements.
+Three levels of requirements.

 Corporate requirements